Best Plumbing Schools in Pennsylvania

 Plumbing is skilled work that requires both classroom learning and hands-on training.
 The right school will give you both.

-How to Become a Plumber in Pennsylvania
+How to become a plumber in Pennsylvania

 There is no single statewide plumbing license, but many cities - like Philadelphia and Pittsburgh - have their own rules.
 Most plumbers start by completing a trade school program and then entering an apprenticeship.